 You should know they are super strict with the tickets, they even have your picture on it and if you falsify it, you pay 100 bucks penalty per day.

 If you hire a tuk-tuk, you have to add another 13 to 15 $ for the short circuit and about 18 $ for the large one, sunrise respectively sunset cost an additional 5 to 7 $ each.

-Tuk-tuk drivers do offer the short and the long circuit in one day so that you need to buy only a one day ticket, but be aware that this does not reduce your costs for transportation since the drivers simply add the fee for the short and the long circuit.
+Tuk-tuk drivers do offer the short and the long circuit in one day so you need to buy only a one-day ticket, but be aware that this does not reduce your costs for transportation since the drivers simply add the fee for the short and the long circuit.

 Also, I assume that doing both in one day is not enjoyable but simply stressful.
 I arrived for the sunrise and did eventually the short circuit on one day and the next day the long one.
 I skipped the sunset since I was a bit exhausted – you are spending a long day climbing dusty rocks and many, many high stairs in the heat.

 However, most of the temples in the park are accessible from 7.30 a. m. to 5.30 p. m.

 Albeit, Angkor Wat and Srah Srang open already at 5 a. m. for the sunrise.
 Phnom Bakheng and Pre Rup are open from 5 a. m. to 7 p. m. so that you can enjoy the sunrise as well as the sunset from there.